Welcome to today's edition of the Rush 24-7 podcast.

 Okay, then let's shut down the CIA.

-Speculation uh where terrorists might strike next.
+Speculation on where terrorists might strike next?

-You believe these guys are saying this stuff.
+You believe these guys are saying this stuff?

-But but forget all of that.
+But forget all of that.

 It doesn't do us any good as a nation.

-Please, actual buildings as targets in Chicago, speculation where the terrorists might strike next.
+Please, actual buildings as targets in Chicago?

 That doesn't help us as a nation.